-The MIT Forum for Supply Chain Innovation (the Forum) is a unique community composed of academics and industry members whose support allows Forum researchers to provide customer-focused solutions to design and manage the new supply chain.
+The MIT Forum for Supply Chain Innovation (the Forum) is a unique community composed of academics and industry sponsors whose support allows Forum researchers to provide customer-focused solutions to design and manage the new supply chain.

 The Forum has pioneered a deeper understanding of the supply chain and its relationship to corporate strategy and has broad support from a wide cross-section of industry.